neutronX/django-markdownx/README.md

     admin.site.register(MyModel, MarkdownxModelAdmin)
     ```

-    However, when you want to use `markdownx` with other models, lets say `TextField`, override default widget as below:
+    However, when you want to use `markdownx` with other classes – lets say `TextField` – than override default widget as below:

     ```python
     #admin.py